Nefelly/PrototypicalConceptRepresentation/README.md

 * `--batch_size`: batch size used in training.
 * `--weight_decay`: weight dacay rate used in training.
 * `--load_path`: path of PSN checkpoint to load.
-* `--data`: name of the dataset, either 'PB16I' or 'PB16IC'.
+* `--data`: name of the dataset, choose from ['PB16I', 'PB16IC', 'WDTaxo', 'WNTaxo', 'CN-PBI', 'CN-PBIC'].
 * `--plm`: choice of BERT of different size.
 Choose from 'bert', 'bert_tiny', 'bert_mini' and 'bert_small'.
+For dataset CN-PBI or CN-PBIC, 'albert_chinese_tiny' will be used.
 * `--model`: name of the model.
 Use 'psn' for Prototypical Siamese Network, or 'prot_vanilla' for a model with vanilla prototype.
 * `--ent_per_con`: the hyperparameter $\eta$, default to 4.
 Each triple samples at most $2*\eta$ instances.
 * `--con_desc`: use descriptions of concepts for representation.
 Only suitable for PB16IC.